What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? โ†’

 Peter Shimmin

-Son of former MHK John Shimmin, who served for 20 years.
+Son of former MHK John Shimmin, who served Douglas West (now part of Douglas Central) for 20 years (1996-2016) and was Minister of Transport.
 Both parents were teachers.
 BA Acting from Arts University Bournemouth (2:1), Digital Marketing Leadership from Squared Online (Distinction).
 Career spans performing arts, tech startups (HelloFresh, Laundrapp, OYO UK, Mindful Chef), marketing, and government.
-Returned to the Isle of Man and worked as Communications Officer for IoM Government (2023-24), then Implementation Officer for Public Health IoM (2024-26) where he implemented the new organ donation legislation.
-Also managed Kensington Arts (Diversity Champion, 2022 Media IOM Awards).
-Left full-time employment in Feb 2026 to dedicate six months to campaigning full-time for Douglas Central.
+Returned to the Isle of Man and worked as Communications Officer for IoM Government (2023-24), then Implementation Officer for Public Health IoM (2024-26).
+Also ran Kensington Arts centre for two years, working with students in drama and theatre (Diversity Champion, 2022 Media IOM Awards).
+Public health role came to a natural end in January 2026; left to dedicate six months to campaigning full-time for Douglas Central.
+Has met with Chris Robert Shaw and reached out to Mitch Sorby (Alaman First) for varied political perspectives.
+Contacted incumbents Chris Thomas (Treasury Minister) and Anne Corlet before announcing publicly.
+Active on TikTok (fastest-growing following), Facebook, Instagram, LinkedIn.
+Mid-30s.

 Political Compass Position